22 Thoughtful Gifts to Give a Friend in the Hospital

 Char Baiz added, “G2 pilot pens in different colors [along with] a journal or composition notebook.”

-Hospitals tend to be notoriously cold and dry, so bringing your friend some moisturizing products such as lotion or lip balm can help them feel more comfortable.
+Hospitals can be notoriously cold and dry, so bringing your friend some moisturizing products such as lotion or lip balm can help soothe dry, cracked skin and keep them more comfortable during their stay.

 Deb Van Straten told us, “A good hand cream, dry mouth lozenges.
 It is so dry in the hospital.
 Please don’t bring anything that will be difficult to haul home.”